 A Tale of Two Princes?
 Which is Which?

 It is a common point of confusion for royal watchers: two European Princes with the same name, roughly the same generation, and both occupying the role of the "younger brother" to a future King.
-Thus, there is a need to clearly distinguish Prince Joachim of Denmark from Prince Joachim of Belgium.
+Considering this, there is a need to clearly distinguish Prince Joachim of Denmark from Prince Joachim of Belgium.

-Prince Joachim of Belgium is my fiancé, agemate, and soulmate.
+Prince Joachim of Belgium is my fiancé, age-mate, and soulmate.

 Prince Joachim of Denmark is someone I met in passing, and I am currently not in contact with him.